 NOMIS' vision is to “create a spark” in the world of science by enabling and supporting pioneering research in the natural sciences, social sciences, and the humanities that benefits humankind and our planet.
 Our mission is to support and enable insight-driven science across all disciplines, focusing on researchers who put forth bold new ideas, exhibit a pioneering spirit, and seek to inspire the world around them.

 The foundation serves as a catalyst for scientific and human progress by supporting interdisciplinary research, establishing collaborative research networks, and developing strategic partnerships.
 In addition to providing financial support, NOMIS endeavors to develop and strengthen the conditions conducive to the pursuit of high-risk basic research.

 The American Association for the Advancement of Science (AAAS) is the world's largest general scientific society, and publisher of the journals, Science, Science Translational Medicine, Science Signaling, Science Advances, Science Immunology, and Science Robotics.
 AAAS was founded in 1848, and includes some 254 affiliated societies and academies of science, serving 10 million individuals.
 Science, founded by Thomas Edison, has the largest paid circulation of any peer-reviewed general science journal in the world, with an estimated total readership of more than 400,000.

 The non-profit AAAS—www.aaas.org—is open to all and fulfills its mission to "advance science and serve society" through initiatives in science policy, international programs, science education, and more.
-Science's daily online news is always free to the public, as are editorials, any paper with broad public health significance, and all research articles 12 months after publication.
+Science's editorials, any paper with broad public health significance, and all research articles 12 months after publication are always free.
+Science's daily online news also offers 5 articles a month for free, along with all COVID-19 research.
 Science further participates in various efforts to provide free access for scientists in the world's poorest countries.